When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage

-The GSD we use for our study cover weekly Google searches for the six main euro area countries: Belgium, France, Germany, Italy, Netherlands and Spain, as well as for the U.S., ranging from the January 1st, 2004, to end of December 2018.
-For each country, we have at disposal a total of $N_g = 296$ variables, grouped into $26$ categories.
-When dealing with the EA as the whole, we account for information conveyed by the six main countries, meaning that we have access to a total of $N_g = 1776$ GSD variables.
-Treating weekly data is particularly challenging as the number of entire weeks present in every quarter is not always the same, and a careful analysis has to be done when incorporating these data.
-Original data are not seasonally adjusted, thus we take the growth rate over 52 weeks to eliminate the seasonality within the data, a standard procedure when dealing with weekly data (see \cite{Lewisetal20}).
-In order to account for the variation over a quarter, we add a second differentiation over 13 weeks.
-Consequently, models are estimated on a recursive basis starting the last week of March 2005.
+The GSD we use for our study cover weekly Google searches for the six main EA countries: Belgium, France, Germany, Italy, the Netherlands, and Spain, as well as for the United States, ranging from the January 1, 2004, to December 31, 2018.
+For each country, we have at our disposal a total of $N_g = 296$ variables (categories).
+When dealing with the EA as the whole, we account for information conveyed by the six main countries, meaning that we have access to a total of $N_g = 1,776$ GSD variables.